Local MPs and regional representation with PR

 All proportional systems for Canada maintain local representation.
 Local representation has been a core value of every citizens’ assembly and commission in Canada on electoral reform.

 Depending on the proportional model you will have one local MP and regional MPs (Mixed Member Proportional), several local MPs (Single Transferable Vote) or a combination (Rural-Urban Proportional).
+Almost every voter will help elect an MP who shares their values.

-Every region will have MPs in the government and the opposition – and that means a stronger voice for voters in every region.
+Proportional representation means a stronger voice for voters in every region.